wesselb/stheno/doc/readme.rst

        >>> GP(EQ()).diff(1)
        GP(d(1) EQ(), 0)

--  Construct a finite difference estimate of a derivative of a GP.
+-  Construct a finite difference estimate of the derivative of a GP.
 See ``stheno.graph.Graph.diff_approx`` for a description of the arguments.